EmiltonGH/exploratory-data-analysis---online-shopping-in-retail448/README.md

      What traffic has the highest bounce rate?
 This could indicate that the marketing channels advertisement       isn't enticing enough for the customers.
 Conversely a low bounce rate can indicate that the strategy is      highly effective.
 Break down this data by region.
      Check what months have generated the most sales from ads traffic

+   - revenue_generated.py:
+     We have been asked to determine where the website revenue is being generated and identifying any problematic      areas in the data.
+Therefore we created visualisations and generate reports for the following queries:
+     Which region is currently generating the most/least revenue?
+     What percentage of our returning/new customers are making a purchase when they visit the site?
+     Are sales being made more on weekends comparatively to weekdays?
+     Which months have been the most effective for generating sales?
+     Is direct/social or advertising traffic contributing heavily to sales?

 ## Table columns
    Below columns of the database to help you understand their meaning.